amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 too (they rock).
 It's hard to say how much of an impact they really had to the download numbers given that media coverage in the past really hasn't helped ADR (but I may be wrong).

+*Postmortem*

+It took A Dark Room a little over 400 days to conquer the paid and free App Stores.
+The rest of the chapters in this book take deeper dives through out this _exhausting_ journey.
+Here are some graphs showing different points during this roller coaster ride.